How to Do LLC Taxes: Everything You Need to Know

 An LLC is taxed as a pass-through business entity, not as a separate business entity.
 Other examples of pass-through entities include sole proprietorships and partnerships.
 All business losses and profits pass through the company to the LLC members.
 The members then must report the information about losses and profits on their personal annual tax returns.
 The LLC isn't responsible to pay federal income taxes.
 However, some states charge taxes on LLCs.

 If you need help knowing how to do LLC taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies, such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies, such as Google, Menlo Ventures, and Airbnb.